faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     model = fdt.DiagnosisModel(modelDef, name='Three tank system')

-With a model object, basic information about the model can be printes using the ``Lint`` method and the model structure can be plotted using the command
+With a model object, basic information about the model can be printed using the ``Lint`` method and the model structure can be plotted using the command

 .. code-block:: python